tatethurston/service-worker-webpack/README.md

 # service-worker-webpack

-<blockquote>A Webpack Plugin to generate a Service Worker.
+<blockquote>A Webpack plugin that generates a Service Worker.
 Powered by Workbox.</blockquote>

 <br />